+Key Measure: No New Measure: No Percentage Measure: Yes Explanatory 3.2.1.7: Number of Shut-in/Inactive Wells Definition: This measure is the total count of all wells that have had no reported production, disposal, injection, and is not the same as the Definition: found in the Commission's rule 16 TAC \$3.15.
+Data Limitations: Well status is based largely upon information reported by the operator.
+Data Source: Data are collected electronically through a mainframe download (Program BWU180), which provides well status information for wells monitored by the Commission.
+This program is run monthly.
+Methodology: This number is calculated as the sum the count of inactive wells carried on the oil schedule and the count of inactive wells carried on the gas schedule as of the last month of the reporting period.
+Purpose: A large number of inactive wells indicates a potential threat to the Oil and Gas Regulation and Cleanup Fund should those wells become orphaned in the future.
+This measure will provide a general indication of whether additional regulations might be necessary to require all operators to more expeditiously plug their inactive wells after a certain period of inactivity.
+Calculation Method: Noncumulative Target Attainment:

 Key Measure: No

 New Measure: No

-Percentage Measure: Yes

-Explanatory 3.2.1.7 Number of Shut-in/Inactive Wells Short Definition

-This measure is the total count of all wells that have had no reported production, disposal, injection, and is not the same as the definition found in the Commission's rule 16 TAC §3.15.

-Data Limitations

-Well status is based largely upon information reported by the operator.

-Data Source

-Data are collected electronically through a mainframe download (Program BWU180), which provides well status information for wells monitored by the Commission.
-This program is run monthly.

-Methodology

-This number is calculated as the sum the count of inactive wells carried on the oil schedule and the count of inactive wells carried on the gas schedule as of the last month of the reporting period.

-Purpose

-A large number of inactive wells indicates a potential threat to the Oil and Gas Regulation and Cleanup Fund should those wells become orphaned in the future.
-This measure will provide a general indication of whether additional regulations might be necessary to require all operators to more expeditiously plug their inactive wells after a certain period of inactivity.

-Calculation Method: Non-cumulative

-Target Attainment: Priority: Key Measure: No New Measure: No Percentage Measure: No
+Percentage Measure: No

 Strategy 3.2.2 Surface Mining Reclamation

-Protect public health and the environment by identifying, assessing, and prioritizing mine lands that require the use of federal funds for reclamation and provide oversight for operator-initiated reclamation.

-Explanatory 3.2.2.1 Percent of Abandoned Sites on Which Reclamation Has Been Initiated Short Definition
+Explanatory 3.2.2.1: Percent of Abandoned Sites on Which Reclamation Has Been Initiated

-The number of abandoned surface mines where reclamation has been initiated since September 1, 1998, expressed as a percentage of the total number of prioritized unreclaimed, eligible and accessible abandoned surface mine sites updated as of September 1, 2008.
+Definition: The number of abandoned surface mines where reclamation has been initiated since September 1, 1998, expressed as a percentage of the total number of prioritized unreclaimed, eligible and accessible abandoned surface mine sites updated as of September 1, 2008.

-Data Limitations

-The total number of unreclaimed prioritized, eligible and accessible abandoned surface mines may change if certain landowners change their minds and elect to participate in the Abandoned Mine Land Reclamation program or if federally mandated eligibility requirements change.
+Data Limitations: The total number of unreclaimed prioritized, eligible and accessible abandoned surface mines may change if certain landowners change their minds and elect to participate in the Abandoned Mine Land Reclamation program or if federally mandated eligibility requirements change.

-Data Source

-The number of Abandoned Mine Land projects initiated is determined by review of AML contract documents.
+Data Source: The number of Abandoned Mine Land projects initiated is determined by review of AML contract documents.
 The Abandoned Mine Land Inventory System, maintained by the U.S. Office of Surface Mining Reclamation and Enforcement, determines the total number of prioritized Abandoned Mine Land sites in Texas.

-Methodology

-Divide the number of abandoned surface mine sites where reclamation has been initiated by the total number of prioritized unreclaimed, eligible and accessible abandoned surface mine sites updated as of September 1, 2008.
+Methodology: Divide the number of abandoned surface mine sites where reclamation has been initiated by the total number of prioritized unreclaimed, eligible and accessible abandoned surface mine sites updated as of September 1, 2008.

-Purpose

-This measure demonstrates the performance of the Abandoned Mine Land Reclamation program's planning, design and bidding effort and activity.
+Purpose: This measure demonstrates the performance of the Abandoned Mine Land Reclamation program's planning, design and bidding effort and activity.

-Calculation Method: Non-cumulative
+Calculation Method: Noncumulative

 Target Attainment: High

 Priority: